How a devastating accident helped a Medtronic employee find new purpose and break a para-cycling record along the way

 Indeed, there was.
 Larsen quickly realized he could apply what he learned from more than 20 years of racing and make some adjustments for his impairment.
 He quickly discovered his passion for track cycling and set aggressive goals for himself that led him to the 2022 and 2023 World Para-cycling Championships.
 But it was the 2024 World Championships that brought him the most success — shattering a 10-year-old national record.

-That record-setting time makes him a strong contender for the Paralympic games that kick off in Paris in late August, though he won’t officially learn if he’s nabbed a slot on Team USA until early July.
+That record-setting time earned him a spot in the Paralympic games that kick off in Paris in late August.

 Until then, he’s training hard while also spreading his message about supporting others living with a disability.